scottbedard/h/README.md

 ## Basic usage

-The first argument is the element tag name.
-The second argument is the props to be passed, and the third argument is the children.
-For convenience, the props argument can be omitted when an element has no attributes or event listeners.
-Below are some basic examples.
+The first argument is the element tag name, next are props, and finally the children.
+For convenience, the props argument may be omitted when an element has no attributes or event listeners.

 ```ts
 import { h } from '@bedard/h'